Is It Illegal to Make Employees Work Off the Clock?

 Understand Your Company’s Policies

 Failing to prevent off the clock work can get employers in legal trouble, including fines.
-It is in your employers’ best interest to have clear policies and training about off the clock work, overtime, and which employees are non-exempt or exempt under FLSA.
+It’s in your employer’s best interest to have clear policies and training about off the clock work, overtime, and which employees are non-exempt versus exempt under FLSA.

-To avoid issues with off the clock work as an employee, it is worth familiarizing yourself with your company’s policies.
+To avoid off the clock issues as an employee, it is worth familiarizing yourself with your company’s policies.
 Read your employee handbook or talk with a human resources specialist if you have questions about:

 If you bring a lawsuit for unpaid wages or overtime and are successful, you can also get:

-• Liquated damages: Liquidated damages is money matching the amount of back pay you are owed.
+- Liquated damages.
+Money matching the amount of back pay you are owed.
 So, you could get both back pay plus liquated damages, totaling double the amount you weren’t paid.

-• Attorneys’ fees: Attorneys’ fees are the costs involved in having an attorney represent you.
+- Attorneys’ fees.
+The costs involved in having an attorney represent you.

 Which option should you pursue?
-Kingsley says that either a lawsuit or filing a complaint with the Department of Labor would be acceptable.
-By way of example, he says, “a lot of times our office will refer people to the state labor commissioner’s office to enforce on their own, if we feel that we can’t adequately represent them because there’s not enough at issue.
-And if the problem is a systemic issue for lots of employees, then a class action might be appropriate in those circumstances.”
+Kingsley says that either a lawsuit or filing a complaint with the DOL would be acceptable.
+“For example, a lot of times our office will refer people to the state labor commissioner’s office if we feel that we can’t adequately represent them.
+Perhaps there’s not enough at issue.
+If the problem is a systemic issue for lots of employees, then a class action might be appropriate in those circumstances.”

 What do I do next?